jgerstein/intro-programming-19-20/day28/git docs/tutorial.md

 ### Make Changes

-1. Add another line to README.md
+1. Add another line to README.md and save.
 2. Tell git to show you the *diff*erence between the current version and the version in the most recent commit with the following command:

     ```